Hrituparno/Movie-Recommendation-System/README.md

 # Movie-Recommendation-System
-Movie Recommendation system gives search movies and its recommendation
+Movie Recommendation system gives search movies and its recommendation please download the movies.csv and rating.csv for this i have put this two csv files